qkmaxware/Qlib/doc/core/02-quantum systems.md

 From here, we can extend this idea of applying one-qubit operators to pairs of states to controlled operators.
 In essence, we do the same procedure as above but we skip applying the opertro to pairs of states where the second-qubit or "control" qubit is unset.
 If one wanted to apply the controlled-X (CNOT) gate to a 2-qubit register with the first qubit is the target and the second qubit is the control, then we would apply the X operator to the state pair `|10> and |11>` since the second qubit is set (1) but would skip `|00> and |01>` because the second qubit is unset (0).
 This extention continues for 3 qubit gates with 2 control qubits.

 ####Measurement
 Measurement of an 'N' qubit system can be described in two ways.
 The first is a complete measurement where the whole system collapses to a specific state.
 This is similar to the method for single-qubit measurements where the system collapses into either 0 or 1, but instead of 0 or 1 the system is some binary string of 0's and 1's.
-For instance, with a 2-qubit system a complete measurment could collapse the whole system to state '01' where the first qubit collapsed to state 1 and the second qubit collapsed to state 0.
+For instance, with a 2-qubit system, this kind of measurement could collapse the whole system to state '01' where the first qubit collapsed to state 1 and the second qubit collapsed to state 0.
 The second way to describe a measurement, is a partial measurement of a specific qubit in the system.
 In this description, the measured qubit collapses to either state 0 or 1 but the other qubits remain in a superposition.
-This description is more general because we could apply this to each qubit sequentially and the end result is the same as applying a complete measurement.
+This description is more general because we could apply this to each qubit sequentially and the end result is the same as applying a the first method.
 The basic algorithm for a partial measurement is shown in psudo-code below.
 ```
 p0 ← sum amplitude^2 where qubit 'k' in state label is 0
 p1 ← sum amplitude^2 where qubit 'k' in state label is 1